SJECollins/ci-pp4-pet-rx/README.md

 The "Records" page is available to all who are registered and whose account is active.

 At the top of the page, below the "Records" title, there is a link to the "Add Animal" page and a link "To Available Drugs".
 On larger screens, a search bar is available on the right of the page.
 On smaller screens, the search bar is available below the links.

 Below, all the current records are displayed in a list beneath the "All Records:" title.
 The records are ordered alphabetically by surname.
-The list features pagination so that ten records are displayed per page so that as the records grow the
+The list features pagination with ten records displayed per page so that as the number of records increases, the user does not have to scroll too far.

 ### Search Records